Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Introduction

-In contrast to 3D methods, 2D image-based relighting approaches employ encoder-decoder architectures (\textit{e.g.}, U-Net)~\cite{kanamori2019relighting, zhou2019deep, pandey2021total, ji2022geometry, mei2023lightpainter, kim2024switchlight} or diffusion models~\cite{ponglertnapakorn2023difareli, ren2024relightful, zhang2025scaling} to learn lighting priors from large-scale relighting datasets, producing high-quality relit images under novel illumination in a generalized manner.
-Despite their efficiency and strong generalization capabilities, the lack of 3D consistent constraints makes 2D image-based methods typically suffer from flickering artifacts when rendering from precisely user-controlled viewpoints.
-In addition, although these methods often produce visually impressive relighting results, they often ignore physical interpretability due to their reliance on neural networks to implicitly learn physical constraints.
+In contrast to 3D methods, 2D image-based relighting approaches employ encoder-decoder architectures (\textit{e.g.}, U-Net)~\cite{pandey2021total, ji2022geometry, mei2023lightpainter, kim2024switchlight} or diffusion models~\cite{ponglertnapakorn2023difareli, ren2024relightful, zhang2025scaling} to learn lighting priors from large-scale relighting datasets, producing high-quality relit images under novel illumination in a generalized manner.
+Despite their efficiency and strong generalization capabilities, the lack of 3D consistent constraints makes 2D image-based methods suffer from flickering artifacts when rendering from precisely user-controlled viewpoints.
+In addition, although these methods often produce visually impressive relighting results, they often overlook physical interpretability as they entirely rely on neural networks to implicitly capture physical constraints.